When Can I Get My Scar Money?

 Lump Sum aka Commutation

 A lump sum settlement in Rhode Island workers’ compensation cases is often referred to as a commutation.
-This situation generally involves a person who’s been on workers’ compensation for six months or more.
-If it doesn’t look like the employee is likely to return to his or her job for whatever reason, then there is the possibility of a lump sum settlement or commutation.
-In these cases, we try to calculate a fair number that takes into consideration how much longer the person would even be entitled to collect checks versus the likelihood that they could ever collect checks for that period of time before being knocked off by the employer.
+This situation generally involves a person who has been on workers’ compensation for six months or more.
+If it does not appear likely that the employee will return to the job for any reason, then a lump sum settlement or commutation may be considered.
+In these cases, the goal is to calculate a fair number based on how long the worker might still be eligible to receive checks versus the realistic likelihood of collecting those checks before being discontinued by the employer.
+For a full understanding of how lump-sum options work, our workers comp lawyer in Rhode Island can help explain the process.
+You may also want to review our RI workers’ comp benefits for broader context on eligibility and long-term rights.

 Appearing Before The Judge

 We try to arrive at a number that both sides are willing to accept.
-In order to do this, we must appear before a judge of the workers’ compensation court and explain the settlement.
-The judge will ultimately decide whether or not he thinks a settlement is in the best interest of both parties and decide whether or not to approve it accordingly.
+To finalize the settlement, both parties must appear before a judge of the workers’ compensation court and explain the terms.
+The judge will ultimately determine whether the settlement is in the best interest of both parties and decide whether to approve it.
+Learning more about related topics such as settlement calculations or how settlements work can help you better understand what the judge considers during this process.

 Win Your Workers' Comp or Personal Injury Case